-It's unlikely that Amos and Andy will ever be publicly broadcast again due to controversy over racial stereotyping.
+It's unlikely that the Amos and Andy TV show will ever be publicly broadcast again due to controversy over racial stereotyping.
 The series did typically portray black people as dim witted and unscrupulous.
 To be fair, however, the show also was the first time that black characters were shown as businessmen, policemen, judges, lawyers and other prominent members of society.
 We should also be aware that other series of the day portrayed white comedic characters as dim witted (Lucille Ball as Lucy Ricardo) (Jerry Lewis) and cheap and sneaky (Jack Benny).
 Of course, those instances did not have the history of slavery as a background so it's understandable why the stereotyping seen on Amos and Andy might be more objectionable to black people than the stereotyping of redheads or misers.
 Even though the show had good ratings, CBS canceled it when the NAACP complained about how black people were portrayed.
 In 1966, reruns of Amos and Andy were discontinued after more such protests from the black community.
 Those renewed protests were fueled by the fact that CBS had sold rerun rights to Kenya but the Kenyan government banned the broadcast of the series.
 After that, CBS found that no TV stations would buy rerun rights and the episodes have not been broadcast since then.

 The series' theme song was titled, "Angels' Serenade" and was composed by Gaetano Braga.

-The CBS Amos and Andy TV show was preceded by an Amos and Andy radio show that had aired on NBC radio.
+The Amos and Andy TV show was preceded by an Amos and Andy radio show that had aired on NBC radio.
 It was one of the longest-running shows ever on radio!
 The voice actors who played the roles of Amos and Andy on the radio were actually white men who had created the show!
 When the show moved to television there was a huge effort was undertaken for four years in order to find black actors to replace them!
 Tim Moore who played Kingfish and Spencer Williams who played Andy were actually talked into coming out of retirement to play their roles!